washingtonpost/docker-mongodb/README.md

 ## How do I terminate a cluster?
 Once a cluster is terminated the data will be destroyed.
 If you have snapshots then you will be able to restore to the last snapshot.
 To terminate the clsuter run cloud-compose cluster down.

+# Contributing
+If you want to contribute to the project see the [contributing guide](CONTRIBUTING.md).